 Amazon Athena queries data directly from Amazon S3, so your source data is billed at S3 rates.
 When Amazon Athena runs a query, it stores the results in an S3 bucket of your choice and you are billed at standard S3 rates for these result sets.
 We recommend you monitor these buckets and use lifecycle policies to control how much data gets retained.

-Q. Will I be charged for using AWS Glue Data Catalog?
+Q. Will I be charged for using Amazon Glue Data Catalog?

-Yes, you are charged separately for using the AWS Glue Data Catalog.
+Yes, you are charged separately for using the Amazon Glue Data Catalog.
 Click here to learn more about Glue Data Catalog pricing.